 One day is clearly not enough to make the most out of Bangkok as it’s quite a large city (over 8 millions people live in the center) and plenty to do.
 So yes, if you have the opportunity, stay a big longer.

-But ok, you’re here for 1 day, you booked your tickets, no problem.
+But ok, you’re here for 1 day, you booked your tickets, maybe stayed 1 night in Manila before, no problem.
 Let’s make the most out of it !

 Early wake up : Monks receiving alms